 The 2023 ASU-MBL History of Biology Seminar titled Replaying Life's Tape: Historical Contingency in the Life Sciences

-Celebrating the 35th anniversary of the seminar the 2024 topic is That's Life: How Accidents Can be Consequential
+The 2024 topic is That's Life: How Accidents Can be Consequential

 co-organized with John Beatty